 Whereby is simple: To host meetings, sign up and share a link with your contacts, who can join from their browser just by providing a name.
-It supports end-to-end encryption for up to four people.
-You can optionally purchase access to larger rooms, which rely on a central Whereby server and do not support end-to-end encryption.
+It supports end-to-end encryption for two people.
+With three or more users, the meeting is not end-to-end encrypted.
 You cannot self-host.